isomerpages/govtech-stp/_travellers-from-malaysia/05a-SCPR.md

 1. Is a holder of a Malaysia-issued Long-term Social Visit Passes for business or work purposes (Employment Pass or Professional Visit Pass); and
 2. Has spent at least 90 days working in Malaysia.

-The application for the SHN waiver can be found [here](https://go.gov.sg/pcasgpr)
+The application for the SHN waiver can be found [here](https://go.gov.sg/pcasgpr).

-SC/SPRs that do not meet the above conditions can still return to Singapore.
-However, they will be subjected to the prevailing health measures imposed on incoming travellers.
-Please click [here](https://www.ica.gov.sg/covid-19) for more information.

 ## For Singapore Citizens and Singapore PRs on Return Leg of RGL
 Click [here](/rgl/requirements-and-process) for details on health requirements.